 \subsection{Model Debugging}

-After semantic correction, we assemble the final model by integrating the corrected components with standard initialization and solver statements, following prior work~\citep{ahmaditeshnizi2024optimus3,ahmaditeshnizi2024optimus}.
+After semantic correction, we assemble the final model by integrating the corrected components with standard initialization and solver statements, following the setup from prior work~\citep{ahmaditeshnizi2024optimus,ahmaditeshnizi2024optimus3}.
 The complete code is then executed.
 If the solver runs successfully, the optimal solution is returned.
-Otherwise, we use solver error messages to identify and fix inconsistencies with the original problem description, as in previous studies~\citep{shinn2023reflexion,ahmaditeshnizi2024optimus3,xiao2024chain}.
-This process repeats until the model runs correctly or a predefined iteration limit is reached.
+Otherwise, we use the error messages by the solver to identify and fix the errors in generated code with the original problem description as previous works~\citep{shinn2023reflexion,ahmaditeshnizi2024optimus3}.
+This process repeats until the model runs correctly or a pre-defined iteration limit is reached.